About the Course

 How will the course be delivered?

-The course will be conducted entirely online.
-Live classes will be held online on Oct.
-6, 13, 20 and 27, 2025 from 3-5 pm ET.
-Participants will have access to live sessions on Zoom and course materials as well as personalized feedback from instructors.
+The course will be conducted online.
+Live virtual classes will be held on Zoom on October 5, 12, 19 and 26, 2026 from 3:00–5:00 p.m.
+ET.
+Participants will also have access to dedicated course materials, as well as personalized feedback from instructors.

 What is the time commitment for this course?

-At least two to three hours a week.
+At least two to three hours per week.
 There are no required texts for this course, but you should read the recommended op-eds within each module and sign up for at least two e-newsletters such as KFF Health News to get ideas.
-Please complete a pre-class survey about your experience with writing op-eds so we can tailor class time to your needs.
-Complete the assignments that lead to an op-ed draft.
+Please complete a pre-class survey about your experience with writing op-eds, so we can tailor class time to your needs.
+Participants are expected to complete the assignments that lead to an op-ed draft.

 Will I receive a certificate upon completion of the course?